hawksley/eleVR-Web-Player/README.md

 Videos shown in the player can be rotated using keyboard controls  (a/d, w/s, and q/e), as well as by the Oculus Rift if the vr.js plugin is installed.
 This does not work on DK2.

 The native-support branch contains the current progress towards getting eleVR Web Player working with the native browser support currently being implemented by [Firefox](http://blog.bitops.com/blog/2014/06/26/first-steps-for-vr-on-the-web/) and [Chromium](https://drive.google.com/folderview?id=0BzudLt22BqGRbW9WTHMtOWMzNjQ&usp=sharing#list).
 This branch is currently functional (although still under development) with the latest WebVR builds for both browsers and *does* support the DK2.
 Feel free to download the browsers, branch the project, and try them out.
+Please note that the browsers may not have mp4 support.
 There is no currently set up web demo.
 Press 'f' for full screen.

 #### [Go check out the demo!](http://hawksley.github.io/eleVR-Web-Player/) ####